SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 privacy concerns in an era of increasing data protection awareness and regulation.

-Anonymous Credit Tokens (ACT) resolve this tension by providing a cryptographic protocol that enables credit-based systems without client tracking.
-Built on keyed-verification anonymous credentials {{KVAC}} and BBS-style signatures {{BBS}}, the protocol allows services to issue, track, and spend credits while maintaining complete client anonymity.
+Anonymous Credit Tokens (ACT) helps to resolve this tension by providing a cryptographic protocol that enables credit-based systems without client tracking.
+Built on keyed-verification anonymous credentials {{KVAC}} and privately verifiable BBS-style signatures {{BBS}}, the protocol allows services to issue, track, and spend credits while maintaining complete client anonymity.

 ## Key Properties